Outclassed: Lampard's Chelsea taught a harsh lesson by brilliant Bayern | Goal.com

 Outclassed: Lampard's Chelsea taught a harsh lesson by brilliant Bayern

-Chelsea fans tried to unfurl a banner commemorating their 2012 Champions League final win over Bayern Munich ahead of kick-off in Tuesday night's Champions League clash with the same side.
+Chelsea fans tried to unfurl a banner commemorating their 2012 Champions League final win over Bayern Munich ahead of kick-off at Tuesday night's Champions League clash with the same side.

 However, as a video montage of that famous penalty shoout win at the Allianz Arena played on the big screens, the cloth got stuck and ruined the big reveal.